- Published on Wednesday, 10 October 2012 15:43 10 October 2012

-- Written by Pew Research Center Publications, October 9, 2012 Pew Research Center Publications, October 9, 2012
+- Contributed by Pew Research Center Publications, October 9, 2012 Pew Research Center Publications, October 9, 2012

 The number of Americans who do not identify with any religion continues to grow at a rapid pace.
 One-fifth of the U.S. public - and a third of adults under 30 - are religiously unaffiliated today, the highest percentages ever in Pew Research Center polling.

 In the last five years alone, the unaffiliated have increased from just over 15% to just under 20% of all U.S. adults.
 Their ranks now include more than 13 million self-described atheists and agnostics (nearly 6% of the U.S. public), as well as nearly 33 million people who say they have no particular religious affiliation (14%).

 This large and growing group of Americans is less religious than the public at large on many conventional measures, including frequency of attendance at religious services and the degree of importance they attach to religion in their lives.

 However, a new survey by the Pew Research Center's Forum on Religion & Public Life, conducted jointly with the PBS television program Religion & Ethics NewsWeekly, finds that many of the country's 46 million unaffiliated adults are religious or spiritual in some way.
 Two-thirds of them say they believe in God (68%).
 More than half say they often feel a deep connection with nature and the earth (58%), while more than a third classify themselves as "spiritual" but not "religious" (37%), and one-in-five (21%) say they pray every day.
 In addition, most religiously unaffiliated Americans think that churches and other religious institutions benefit society by strengthening community bonds and aiding the poor.